Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

        The transaction has been voided, see [Void an authorization transaction](01_ManageAuthorizations.md#void-an-authorization-transaction).

 - *Connection*
-   Name of the Connection.
+   Name of the connection.
 Note that this is the customer-specific name that has been given the connection.
-For detailed information, see [Establish connections to payment service providers (PSP)](../Integration/01_EstablishConnection.md).
+For detailed information, see [Manage connections to payment service providers (PSP)](../Integration/01_ManageConnection.md).

 - *Created by*
-   User name of the person or API who has created the transaction.
-Can be a real user or an API user.
+   Username of the person or API who has created the transaction.
+It can be a real user or an API user.

 - *Modified by*
-   User name of the person or API who has changed the transaction.
-Can be a real user or an API user.
+   Username of the person or API who has changed the transaction.
+It can be a real user or an API user.

 - *ID*
-   Actino unique identifier of the transaction.
+   Unique transaction identification number.
+The ID is automatically assigned by the system.

 - *Type*
    Kind of the displayed transaction, in this case an authorization transaction.

 - *Connection ID*
-   Connection identification number.
-The ID number is automatically assigned by the system.
+   Connection identification.
+The ID is automatically assigned by the system.

-- *Created At*
+- *Created at*
-   Date and time, on which the payment service provider has created the transaction.
+   Date and time when the payment service provider has created the transaction.

-- *Modified At*
+- *Modified at*
-   Date and time, on which the payment service provider has modified the transaction.
+   Date and time when the payment service provider has modified the transaction.

 - *Currency*
    Currency in which the payment will be posted.